 Keynote Speaker: Mike Paciello

-Mike Paciello is Founder of WebABLE, a New Hampshire-based, digital marketing & professional services company, dedicated to delivering news about the disability and accessibility market.
+Mike Paciello is Founder of WebABLE, a North Carolina-based, digital marketing & professional services company, dedicated to delivering news about the disability and accessibility market.

 Starting at Digital Equipment Corporation (DEC) in 1982, Mr. Paciello has served as an international leader, technologist and authority in the areas of emerging technology, accessibility, usability and electronic publishing.
 Mike is the previous Founder of The Paciello Group (TPG), a world-renown software accessibility consultancy acquired in 2017 by Vispero, a leader in assistive technology for the blind and visually-impaired.
 TPG provides professional services and products to hundreds of clients including Google, Apple, Microsoft, Amazon, Salesforce.Com, Pearson, Wells Fargo, SSA, IRS, GSA and the VA.